 Then, basically, all you do is simmer the batch for several hours being sure to not let them boil dry.
 You may have to add water as they cook.

 The longer they cook, the more tender the ingredients and thicker the soup.
-Inexperienced folks often under cook them.
+The long cook time will also help to reduce gas, a very embarrassing, and very common, side effect!

 At some point during the process, add a little oil or shortening and salt.
 The type of oil used will change the flavor a little.
 Anything from lard to olive oil can be used.
 I prefer coconut oil.
 You may even want to add a little bacon or ham for a meaty flavor.